via imao and elsewhere, many have been having fun with a character that is almost, but not entirely, unlike leonard hofstadter.

 please pick one and stick with it - i know that's difficult within the chicago/beltway machine...

 Now, the question for me at least, and I think for a lot of folks, is where do we take this?
 How do we learn some lessons from this and move in a positive direction?
 I think it’s understandable that there have been demonstrations and vigils and protests, and some of that stuff is just going to have to work its way through, as long as it remains nonviolent.
 If I see any violence, then I will remind folks that that dishonors what happened to Trayvon Martin and his family.
-But beyond protests or vigils, the question is, are there some concrete things that we might be able to do.
+But beyond protests or vigils, the question is, are there some concrete things that we might be able to do.much better.

-oh goody! is he going to "fast and furious" some guns into chicago and detroit, or just pardon some more black panther goons this time?
+I know that Eric Holder is reviewing what happened down there, but I think it’s important for people to have some clear expectations here.oh goody! is he going to "fast and furious" some guns into chicago and detroit, or just pardon some more black panther goons this time?

 That doesn’t mean, though, that as a nation we can’t do some things that I think would be productive.
 So let me just give a couple of specifics that I’m still bouncing around with my staff, so we’re not rolling out some five-point plan, but some areas where I think all of us could potentially focus.

-Number one, precisely because law enforcement is often determined at the state and local level, I think it would be productive for the Justice Department, governors, mayors to work with law enforcement about training at the state and local levels in order to reduce the kind of mistrust in the system that sometimes currently exists.
+Number one, precisely because law enforcement is often determined at the state and local level, I think it would be productive for the Justice Department, governors, mayors to work with law enforcement about training at the state and local levels in order to reduce the kind of mistrust in the system that sometimes currently exists.once someone who actually believes in justice heads that department, that will be a great idea.

 so fire holder now.

 When I was in Illinois, I passed racial profiling legislation, and it actually did just two simple things.
 One, it collected data on traffic stops and the race of the person who was stopped.
-But the other thing was it resourced us training police departments across the state on how to think about potential racial bias and ways to further professionalize what they were doing.
+But the other thing was it resourced us training police departments across the state on how to think about potential racial bias and ways to further professionalize what they were doing.you might not want to brag on that "collected data" at the moment, big brother.

 And initially, the police departments across the state were resistant, but actually they came to recognize that if it was done in a fair, straightforward way that it would allow them to do their jobs better and communities would have more confidence in them and, in turn, be more helpful in applying the law.
-And obviously, law enforcement has got a very tough job.
+And obviously, law enforcement has got a very tough job.ummm, sure.

 So that’s one area where I think there are a lot of resources and best practices that could be brought to bear if state and local governments are receptive.
 And I think a lot of them would be.
 And let's figure out are there ways for us to push out that kind of training.